MDMPDevelopment/RTCSProject/README.txt

 - Server and Client must be running before the host can forward packets

 3. Server
-- Gives the option to toggle Test mode, Verbose mode, quit or change the  target IP by typing the corresponding key (in the console)
+- Gives the option to toggle Verbose mode, quit or change the directory files are saved to/read from
 - Sends messages back to the client through the host
 - Can either read data from a file or write data to a file depending on request